TheWhyofFry/biflabgit/Guide1.md

 So first, create an account at [GitHub](https://github.com).
 The steps are rather intuitive.
 Once you've created your account - and please take your time, there is no rush - create an empty repository called "simplerepo" as shown in the clip below.
 Don't worry about the error message in the example - it just shows that I already created a repository called "simplerepo".
 This repository will serve as our "clean slate".

-![Repo add](clips/newrepo.gif)

-> GitHub will provide you with instructions to create a git repository on your local machine and then migrating it to your newly created repositoery on GitHub.
+> GitHub will provide you with instructions to create a git repository on your local machine and then migrating it to your newly created repository on GitHub.
 This is useful if you already have a git repository on your local machine and you just want to make it available on GitHub.
 This guide will focus on grabbing a repository and working from there.

+![Repo add](clips/newrepo.gif)

 ![Repo creation](images/guide1_emptyrepo.png)